A risk factor is something that increases your likelihood of getting a disease or condition.

 especially those born prematurely, under 1 month old, or whose mothers had never contracted chickenpox prior to pregnancyPeople with a weakened immune systemPeople with cancerPregnant womenPeople who are taking immunosuppressant drugsPeople who are moderately or severely ill and are not yet fully recoveredPeople who have certain disorders affecting the blood, bone marrow, or lymphatic system

 If you are not immune to chickenpox, traveling abroad can increase your risk of contracting chickenpox.
-The disease is much more prevalent outside the United States due to much lower rates of vaccination.
+The disease is much more prevalent outside the US because of lower rates of vaccination.

 Chickenpox (varicella).
 Centers for Disease Control and Prevention website.
 Available at: